TomArrow/jk2mv/README.txt

 * Friends list
   Description:
-      Clients in this list will be ignored by autokick Add friend:
+      Clients in this list will be ignored by autokick and auto backstab Add friend:
       \friendAdd <client_id or name or all>
   Remove friend: